david125tran/Database_to_CSV/README.md

 Steps:
 1) First I create imaginary laboratory HPLC data in MySQL by running the Data.sql file in MySQL RDBMS
-2) Then I use python to connect to the database, extract the data, and write the data to a CSV file.
+2) Then I use python to connect to the database (using main.py file), extract the data, and write the data to a CSV file.
 The CSV file gets named as the date.
 3) [Optional] To automate the script to running daily, you can use Window's Task Schedule to automatically run at a certain time each day.
 a) Open Window's Task Scheduler
 ![Task Scheduler](https://github.com/david125tran/Database_to_CSV/blob/main/Images/1.png)